Maximal Free-Space Concentration of Electromagnetic Waves: General Bounds

 \subsection{Aperture-Dependent Bounds}

 Consider a beam generated by almost any means, e.g., an incident wave passing through a scatterer with a complex structural profile~\cite{Levy2007,Wei2013,KerenZur2016}, precisely controlled spatial light modulators~\cite{Weiner2000,Chattrapiban2003,Guo2007,Zhu2014}, or a light source with a complex spatial emission profile~\cite{Lodahl2004,Ringler2008,Bleuse2011}.
-The physics underlying the extent to which such a beam is concentrated spatially in free space is distilled to its essence by the electromagnetic equivalence principle~\cite{Kong1975}: the propagating fields are uniquely defined by their tangential values on any beam-generation exit surface, forming effective surface currents that encapsulate the entire complexity of the field-generation process.
+The physics underlying the extent to which such a beam is spatially concentrated in free space is distilled to its essence by the electromagnetic equivalence principle~\cite{Kong1975}: the propagating fields are uniquely defined by their tangential values on any beam-generation exit surface, forming effective surface currents that encapsulate the entire complexity of the field-generation process ({The surface equivalence principle is the starting point for diffraction theory}~\cite{Born2013} {and has been used recently for metasurface-based wavefront shaping}~\cite{Pfeiffer2013,Epstein2016,Radi2017} {and optimal antenna designs}~\cite{Gustafsson2013,Shi2017}).
 By this principle, the beam-focusing problem is equivalent to asking: what is the maximum spatial concentration of a beam generated by electric and magnetic surface currents radiating in free space?
 We depict this distillation of the problem in \figref{setup}.
 We consider fields and currents at a single temporal frequency $\omega$ ($e^{-i\omega t}$ time evolution), and simplify the expressions to follow by encapsulating the electric and magnetic fields ($\Ev$, $\Hv$) and currents ($\Kv_{\rm eff}$, $\Nv_{\rm eff}$) in 6-vectors $\psi$ and $\xi$, respectively:

 The fields $\psi$ emanating from the effective currents $\xi$ distributed across the ``exit'' surface $A$ are given by the convolution of the currents with $\tens{\Gamma}$, the known $6\times6$ free-space dyadic Green's function~\cite{Chew1995}: